TeamNewPipe/documentation/docs/NaN_Full_release_docs.md

 #### Repositories

-- have a cloned NewPipe local repository (for the rest of the page `origin` is assumed to be the remote at `github.com/TeamNewPipe/NewPipe`)
+- have a cloned NewPipe local repository (for the rest of the page, `origin` is assumed to be the remote at `github.com/TeamNewPipe/NewPipe`)
-- add the `weblate` remote to the same local repository (the URL used below can be found in the Maintenance page on Weblate)
+- add the `weblate` remote to the same local repository (the URL used below can be found on the Maintenance page on Weblate)
     - `git remote add weblate https://hosted.weblate.org/git/newpipe/strings/`
 - make sure there are no pending changes
     - `git clean -fdx` to **discard** them all (**CAUTION**)
-- go on the `dev` branch and make sure is up-to-date with remote:
+- switch to the `dev` branch and make sure it is up-to-date with the remote:
     - `git checkout dev`
     - `git pull origin dev`

 #### Version name and conventions

-- find the version code of the next release by looking for `versionCode` into [`app/build.gradle`](https://github.com/TeamNewPipe/NewPipe/blob/dev/app/build.gradle): that value plus one (from now on called `NEW_VERSION_CODE`) will be the new value (but do not edit the file yet)
+- find the version code of the next release by looking for `versionCode` in [`app/build.gradle`](https://github.com/TeamNewPipe/NewPipe/blob/dev/app/build.gradle): 1 added to that value (from now on called `NEW_VERSION_CODE`) will be the new value (but do not edit the file yet)
 - choose the version number of the next release according to [semantic versioning](http://semver.org/) (from now on called `X.X.X`)

 #### Identification

 - have `gpg` installed and usable on your PC
-- have a GPG key to be used to make sure it is actually you
+- have a GPG key, which can be used to verify that a file is really from you

 ### Pull changes from Weblate